tudelft3d/geovalidation.server/val3dity/md/faq.md

 Geometries modelled in GML store amazingly very little topological relationships.
 A cube is for instance represented with 6 surfaces, all stored independently.
 This means that the coordinates xyz of a single vertex (where 3 surfaces "meet") is stored 3 times.
 It is possible that these 3 vertices are not exactly at the same location (eg (0.01, 0.5, 1.0), (0.011, 0.49999, 1.00004) and (0.01002, 0.5002, 1.0007)), and that would create problems when validating since there would for example be holes in the cube.
 The snap tolerance basically gives a threshold that says: "if 2 points are closer then *X*, then we assume that they are the same".
 It's setup by default to be 1mm.

+If the input file is OBJ or OFF, then this doesn't apply.

 - - -

 ### I don't see all the errors in my solid.

 It's normal: as shown in the figure below, a solid is validated *hierarchically*, ie first every surface (a polygon embedded in 3D) is validated in 2D (by projecting it to a plane), then every shell is validated, and finally the interactions between the shells are analysed to verify whether the solid is valid.
 If at one stage there are errors, then the validation stops to avoid "cascading errors".
-So if you get the error "210 NON\_PLANAR\_SURFACE", then fix it and re-run the validator again.
+So if you get the error `203 NON\_PLANAR\_POLYGON\_DISTANCE\_PLANE`, then fix it and re-run the validator again.
 That does mean that you might have to upload your file and get it validated several times---if that becomes too tedious we strongly suggest you to download the [code](https://github.com/tudelft3d/val3dity), compile it and run it locally (it's open-source and free to use).

 <p><img width='500' src="{{ url_for('static', filename='img/workflow.svg') }}" alt="" /></p>